nextgis/docs_ngweb/source/webmaps_client.rst

 Zoom and rotation
 --------------------

-The status bar (see :numref:`ngweb_webmap_client`) displays the current scale of the map.
+The status bar (see :numref:`webmap_client`) displays the current scale of the map.
 If you use the identify tool to click on the map, a pop-up window will show the coordinates of the point you clicked on and list map features if present in this point of the map.

-You can change the scale of the map using zoom tools (see :numref:`ngweb_webmap_client`, item 2).
+You can change the scale of the map using zoom tools (see item 5 in :numref:`webmap_client`).
 To reset the map to its initial extent, press the house icon.

 There are some options to work with map: